7 Ways to Prevent Third-Party Data Harvesting in 2025

-Recent research by SecurityScorecard found that 98% of organizations have links with a third-party software provider that has experienced a breach at some point.
-Overall, third-party breaches were behind 29% of all breaches, with healthcare and finance providers experiencing the highest numbers.
+- 98% of organizations have links with a third-party software provider that has experienced a breach at some point.

 The Ever-Growing Attack Surface

-These days, most organizations with an online presence are at risk of data harvesting, and this risk escalates when so many of them rely on third-party application vendors to supply and maintain the tools they need to function.
+These days, most organizations with an online presence are at risk of illegal data harvesting, and this risk escalates when so many of them rely on third-party application vendors to supply and maintain the tools they need to function.
 It may be dangerous to trust sensitive data to external software, but it’s also essential because very few businesses have the resources and expertise to do everything themselves.

 It makes sense for them to outsource sales, cloud storage, communications, customer relationship management, password management, advertising, and many more essential tasks to external providers because it’s the most cost-effective way to get the best tools.
 Third-party vendors are specialists in their respective areas, whether that’s website development, search engine optimization, or payment processing.
 They can provide scalable solutions, which can grow at the same pace as your business website, and they often provide customer support and maintenance services too.